 palette = "#000000:#ff4242:#74af68:#ffad29:#338f86:#9414e6:#23d7d7:#e1e1e0:#555555:#ff3242:#74cd68:#ffb929:#23d7d7:#ff37ff:#00ede1:#ffffff"

-And copy this file to Terminator configuration directory by command:
+And copy this file to the Terminator configuration directory by command:

 mkdir -p .config/terminator && mv config .config/terminator